biocq/DORGE_codes/Data_processing/Mutation_processing/README.md

 ## Codes used for mutation feature calculation

-## Codes to process evaluation data can be found at:
+## Codes to process Mutation data can be found at:

 https://figshare.com/s/fb7b1f4db437f3eb1536